-Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 22.
+Applicants should submit the timeline as a separate attachment, as stipulated in Additional Attachments, page 26.
 On receipt of an award, the recipient may revise the timeline, based on training and technical assistance that OJJDP will provide.

 d.
-Capabilities and competencies.
+Capabilities and Competencies.
 This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
 Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
 Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.

 Letters of Support/Memoranda of Understanding.
-If submitting a joint application, as described under Eligibility, page 1, applicants should provide signed and dated letters of support or memoranda of understanding for all key partners that include the following:
+Applicants should provide signed and dated letters of support or memoranda of understanding for all key partners, e.g., governor, key legislator(s), Chief justice, court administrator, and/or other appropriate judicial leader(s), local government leaders as appropriate and include the following:

-- expression of support for the program and a statement of willingness to participate and collaborate with it. - description of the partner's current role and responsibilities in the planning process and expected responsibilities when the program is operational. - estimate of the percentage of time that the partner will devote to the planning and operation of the project.
+- Expression of support for the program and a statement of willingness to participate and collaborate with it. - Description of the partner's current role and responsibilities in the planning process and expected responsibilities when the program is operational. - Estimate of the percentage of time that the partner will devote to the planning and operation of the project.